samieze/INEv/INEv/README.md

 Using the `_plan.sh`-version of a script, saves for each experiment the resulting INEv graphs in the `plans/` folder.
 The name of an INEv graph plan corresponds to the IDs in the result file for the experiment.
-For each INEv graph `_INEv.txt`, a corresponding plan for a centralized placement `_Centralized.txt` saved in the folder.
+For each INEv graph `_INEv.txt`, a corresponding plan for a centralized placement `_Centralized.txt` is also saved in the  `plans/` folder.
 The prefix `_os` denotes that output selectors were used in the INEv graph.
 A plan can be used as input to our DCEP engine by passing its path as input parameter.